Life, Wild and Beautiful -

 - Gin is better than whisky.

-At Olepangi, the dogs rule the roost — led by Dame Gertrude Bell (Gerttie) with Field Marshal Bernard Montgomery (Monty) in hot pursuit, while Lady Clementine Churchill (Clemmie) and Zsa Zsa take the more refined approach of simply staying out of the way.
+At Olepangi, the dogs rule the roost, led by Dame Gertrude Bell (Gertie) with Field Marshal Bernard Montgomery (Monty) in hot pursuit, while Lady Clementine Churchill (Clemmie pictured right) and Zsa Zsa take the more refined approach of simply staying out of the way.

 The Olepangi Invitation